bahrus/metamorf/README.md

 Use case 1 -- SSR

 <details>
-<summary>A perpetual critic's view of the current UI Syntax landscape>
+<summary>A perpetual critic's view of the current UI Syntax landscape</summary>

 Consider this markup: